 In other words, if your distributed table has a primary key defined then it's ready for shard rebalancing with no extra work.
 However, if it doesn't have a primary key or an explicitly defined replica identity, then attempting to rebalance it will cause an error.
-For instance:
+Here's how to fix it.